MazdaX/nf-cage/README.md

 ```

 NB. nf-core and pyinquirer packages were manually removed from the docker builds.
 NB.
-The main branch contains tested pipeline and for nf-core compatibility a "nfcore_opt" branch was created
+The main branch contains tested pipeline and for nf-core compatibility a "nfcore_opt" branch was created.
+NB.
+The dev and dev_hpc branches were merged in to main for the final version.